Key Takeaways

 Ask if they want company for appointments

 Your son or daughter might want to attend appointments alone to spare the feelings of their loved ones.
-But, if they are feeling worried or believe they could benefit from a second person who can also absorb information and ask questions, then they might appreciate you going with them.
+But, if they are feeling worried or believe they could benefit from a second person who can also absorb information and ask questions, they might appreciate you going with them.

 Offering emotional support